-If you are ready to set up an appointment, call call one of our offices at 740-689-6700 for Lancaster.
+Call our office at 740-689-6700.
 One of our friendly clerical staff members will be happy to gather some information from you and set up your appointment.
 If you have insurance, be sure to have your card available when you place your call.
 An appointment will not be made until all necessary information has been obtained.

 What if I don’t have insurance?